{{flagHref}}

 F: How does the Vickers hardness test work?

-Q: It measures the size of the indentation made by a diamond pyramid under a set load.
+Q: It measures the indentation size created by a diamond pyramid under a specified load.

 F: Why are ceramics generally harder than metals?

-Q: Ceramics possess a strong atomic structure that results in higher resistance to deformation.
+Q: Ceramics possess a robust atomic structure, leading to higher resistance to deformation.

 About the author